Serious Sam VR: The Last Hope: Development and release

 The game was made available in early access for Windows on 17 October 2016 with support for the HTC Vive.
 As Croteam's first early access game and first VR title, The Last Hope was to be a testbed for potential further VR games.
 Support for the Oculus Rift was added when its motion controller system, Oculus Touch, was released in December that year.
 To ensure compatibility with the Oculus Rift's tracking system, levels with 360° movement were not implemented.
 Throughout the early access phase, which was to last six months, Croteam looked to shape the game according to player feedback.
 Cooperative gameplay, a feature that had never been planned, was added in December 2016 due to high demand.
 Further features, such as new levels and weapons, were added through major updates in April and June 2017.
-For the latter, the team suffered a setback when, during an association football match at the April 2017 Reboot Develop game conference, developers Hunski and Davor Tomičić suffered injuries, of whom Hunski had to undergo surgery.
+For the latter, the team suffered a setback when, during an association football match at the April 2017 Reboot Develop game conference, developers Hunski and Davor Tomičić suffered injuries, with Hunski having to undergo surgery.
 They returned to the Croteam offices sometime thereafter to finish their work while taking painkillers.
 Skill trees and power-ups were added in a July 2017 update.

 The soundtrack for The Last Hope, composed by Damjan Mravunac, was released via YouTube in July 2017.
 The game left early access on 20 September 2017 with a last major update.
 Croteam also developed Serious Sam VR: Arcade, a version of The Last Hope for location-based entertainment facilities, such as video arcades.
 The Last Hope was among the first games supported by Variable Rate Supersampling (VRSS)—a technology developed by Nvidia to improve the image quality of VR games using supersampling—when it was introduced in January 2020.